 5. Clear screens beat fancy promises

-The fishing browser games I keep reopening are usually the ones that respect the screen.
+The fishing games I keep reopening are usually the ones that respect the screen.
 They do not bury the canvas under filler.
-They do not crowd the click zone with misleading buttons.
+They do not crowd the click zone with weird distractions.
 They do not explain themselves to death.
-They just let the player settle into the rhythm.
+They just let the player settle into the rhythm and start noticing where the fish tend to break.

 If you want a fishing game to feel replayable, that is the real test: does the page help you play, or does it keep asking you to admire the page first?